A buyback of shares is where the company buys some of its own shares from existing shareholders. There are three types of share buyback:

 Reporting the buyback

 Once the buyback of shares has been made the Companies House form SH03 should be completed.
-Where stamp duty is payable by the company on the purchase the form should first be sent with a cheque for the stamp duty to HM Revenue & Customs (HMRC) for stamping.
-The form SH03 should, once stamped if necessary by HMRC, be sent to Companies House within 28 days to report the purchase of own shares.
+Where stamp duty is payable by the company on the purchase this should, once the form has been signed, be paid to HMRC.
+Stamp duty should be paid by electronic transfer by one of the following means:

 In addition, if the shares are being immediately cancelled, then, in most cases, form SH06 should also be filed at Companies House within 28 days.
 Where the company is a public limited company and section 663 of the Companies Act 2006 applies form SH07 should instead be filed at Companies House.